DexterHuang/Arclight-City/update-log.md

 **If you find an exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.76

+-  You can now voluntarily terminate lease to your apartment, this open is visible at the top right corner of your apartment screen

 ### 0.0.75